switchupcb/disgo/_contribution/CONTRIBUTING.md

 #### Static Code Analysis

 Disgo uses [golangci-lint](https://github.com/golangci/golangci-lint) in order to statically analyze code.
 You can install golangci-lint with `go install github.com/golangci/golangci-lint/cmd/golangci-lint@v1.46.2`.
 If you receive a `diff` error _(while running)_, you must add a `diff` tool in your PATH.
-There is one located in the `Git` bin.
+There is one located in the `Git/bin` directory.

-If you receive `File is not ... with -...`, use `golangci-lint run --disable-all --no-config -Egofmt --fix`.

  | Directory | Command                       | Description                                        |
  | :-------- | :---------------------------- | :------------------------------------------------- |